Just So Songs Ready to Rock the Indie World

-It took me a while to put this one together, but Just So Songs (scheduled for release in October) is the followup to 2021’s Sugar Sweet.
+It took me a while to put this one together, but She’s So Cool (scheduled for release in mid October) is the followup to 2021’s Sugar Sweet.
 This one is special, with guest appearances from Lou “Coyote” Castro on occassional guitar, bass and backup vocals, and Steve Hodak adding some tasty guitar licks on “The Pain She Gives.”

 Adam